eea/eionet.xmlconv.jobExecutor/README.md

 - or if you want to use prod profile (matches application-prod.properties), specify it at build time using the -P flag <br>
 $ mvn -Pprod clean install

+- Add an environment variable logFilePath with value a path to a folder where log files will be stored.
+The variable is used in logback-spring.xml.

-Add an environmental variable logFilePath which is used in logback-spring.xml
+- Add an environment variable queryLogRetentionDays with value the duration in days for which log files will be retained.
+Log files older than the specified duration will be deleted.
+The variable is used in logback-spring.xml.

 - JobExecutorApplication -> right click -> Run